Frank Winkler (physician): Life and academic career

 Frank Winkler grew up in Hamburg, where he attended the Wilhelm-Gymnasium.
 After graduating from high school, he studied human medicine at the University of Hamburg with stays in Freiburg, Cape Town and London at the National Hospital for Neurology and Neurosurgery.

-In 1999, he began his training at the Neurological Clinic, Großhadern Hospital of the Ludwig Maximilian University of Munich.
+In 1999, he began his training at the Neurological Clinic, Großhadern Hospital of LMU Munich.
 From 2002 to 2004, he completed a post-doctoral programme at Harvard University.
 During this time, he conducted research on the influence of the vascular system on brain tumours.

 In 2012, he was appointed professor of Experimental Neuro-Oncology at the Department of Neurology in Heidelberg, where he has been senior physician since 2014.
 His Experimental Neuro-Oncology research group is based at the German Cancer Research Centre (DKFZ) in Heidelberg.
 His wife Eva Winkler is a specialist in haematology/oncology at Heidelberg University Hospital and a member of the German Ethics Council.